Govoa/PADSI-API/README.md

 # PADSI API
 This is a Flask application that predicts trading behavior using machine learning models.
-It fetches trading data from Binance exchange and applies various models to make predictions.
+It fetches trading data from Binance exchange and applies various models to make clasifications.

 ## Installation
 1. Clone the repository: